confluentinc/confluent-kubernetes-examples/hybrid/clusterlink/ccloud-as-destination-cluster/README.md

 After the Kafka cluster is in running state, create DNS entries

 ### Set up DNS entries
 Create DNS records for the externally exposed components.
-This is required only for creating cluster link.
+This is required only for creating destination based cluster link.
+This is not required for source initiated cluster-link.

 #### Set up with external-dns
 - Install [External DNS](https://github.com/kubernetes-sigs/external-dns) and this will take care of adding